 I’m a good editor and more decisive, clearer about what I like and don’t like.
 I’m also very organized and good at staying up late doing tedious things like inventory.
 We both love how the store gives us an opportunity to show people how to use beautiful items in their everyday lives.

 We’re finding our groove and filling the space with some of our favourite finds.
 We’re suckers for beautiful fabric and love purses, bags, basically anything with a zipper that you put things in.
-Mom and I created this line of textile 'hold anything bags' made from repurposed furniture textiles called Frank & Ernst.
+Mom and I created a line of textile bags Frank and Earnest you can find both in our store and online.
 It's one of our many passion projects.

 We have one essential criterion when buying for the store - the product has to make us squeal with excitement.
 We gravitate towards handmade but insist on quality and we stock items that compliment what we make at Cedar Mountain Studios.